whataboutpets/minimal-mistakes/_posts/cats/2017-05-21-tips-for-reducing-cat-litter-allergies.md

 # Change the Type of Cat Litter

 Cat litter comes in a variety of materials.
-Litter made out of clay will in most cases generate dust which is a well known [allergen](https://en.wikipedia.org/wiki/Allergen).
+Litter made out of clay will in most cases generate dust which is a well known [allergen](https://en.wikipedia.org/wiki/Allergen){:target="_blank"}.
 On top of that clay can attract dust mites, another allergen source.
-Try to **stay clear of these clay-based litters** and go for the [hypoallergenic](https://en.wikipedia.org/wiki/Hypoallergenic) varieties.
+Try to **stay clear of these clay-based litters** and go for the [hypoallergenic](https://en.wikipedia.org/wiki/Hypoallergenic){:target="_blank"} varieties.

-There are many different types of cat litters on the market, but essentially most of them fall into three distinct categories: clay-based, silica-based, and biodegradable.
+There are many different types of cat litters on the market, but essentially most of them fall into three distinct categories: **clay-based, silica-based, and biodegradable**.
 The last two tend to produce little to no dust.

 <img src="{{ site.url }}/assets/images/posts/cats/cat-litter.jpg" alt="cat litter" class="align-right">

-Scan through the ingredients list located on your cat litter packaging.
+**Scan through the ingredients list** located on your cat litter packaging.
 Non-clumping conventional litters are typically made out of clay.
-If you are using clumping cat litter there is a high chance it is made from granulated [bentonite clay](https://en.wikipedia.org/wiki/Bentonite).
+If you are using clumping cat litter there is a high chance it is made from granulated [bentonite clay](https://en.wikipedia.org/wiki/Bentonite){:target="_blank"}.
 These are the types you probably want to avoid.
 On the other hand, if you are allergic to the biodegradable types you might want to look for a clay-based litter that is very low on dust.

 [Biodegradable litters](https://en.wikipedia.org/wiki/Litter_box#Biodegradable_litter) are made from various plant resources, including pine wood pellets, recycled newspaper, corn, wheat, and walnuts.
-An added advantage that these litters have is that they are much more friendly to the environment.
+An added advantage that these litters have is that they are much **more friendly to the environment**.

 Silica gel litter is often referred to as "crystal litter".
 The silica used in these products is similar to the beads packed in a permeable bag that are used as a preservative for goods that can be damaged by excess moisture.
 Because the granules in this type of litter are not fine, they produce a lot less dust.